 Over the past 30 years, the value of manufacturing output has remained largely the same, but the number of people employed in the industry has fallen significantly.

 These trends partly explain why productivity in manufacturing has (until recently) grown more quickly than productivity in the whole economy.

 Since the late-1990s, imports of manufactured goods have grown more quickly than exports.
 This means that the manufacturing trade deficit has widened over this period.

-Issues such as investment, supply chains and access to skilled labour after Brexit will also have an impact on manufacturing.
+Some manufacturers are concerned about issues such as future investment, the operation of cross border supply chains and access to skilled labour after Brexit.

-The government’s industrial strategy was published in November 2017 and includes a number of policies designed to help manufacturing, including a number of sector deals and 'challenges' for industry.
+The government’s industrial strategy was published in November 2017 and includes a number of policies designed to help manufacturing, including a number of sector deals and Grand Challenges for industry.